 The government plans to appoint authorities and set up committees with members from relevant ministries at both the central and state levels to ensure the implementation of plans for each aspect of the NEP.
 Multiple bodies like Central Advisory Board of Education, NCERT, HRD Ministry, National Testing Agency, school Boards, state Education Departments & others will be responsible for the actions to be taken after the plans.
 A yearly joint review of the implementation of policies and progress against targets set will be done to ensure quality education for students under the Indian Education System.

-This education policy was overdue and under progress for a long time.
+These new education policy 2020 highlights were overdue and under progress for a long time.
 Now the major focus should rely on its efficient and effective implementation.
 States and the Union government have to come together and work collaboratively to bring out the policy from documents into the classrooms and make it actually worth the wait.
 I am confident that if everything goes as planned and the policy gets implemented well, it will lay a way forward to make India a thriving knowledge hub all across the globe.

 Considering the way that NEP expects to build public interest in training from the current 4.3% to 6% of GDP, we should make some specific time frame for this to be actualized so the GDP doesn't endure.